h8pewou/legacy-webos-feeds/README.md

 2. Tap Manage Feeds
 3. Scroll down to New Feed, enter a unique name (e.g., wosa) and the following URL: http://weboslives.eu/feeds/wosa
 4. Read the warning message and if you are fine with the risks hit Ok
-5. Go back and let Preware to update the Feeds
+5. Go back and let Preware update the Feeds

 ### palm-catalog feed
 A resurrected palm-catalog feed for Preware.
 Similarly to the other feed, all the files are hosted on HTTP, so it works on any legacy webOS device.
 No ssl proxy required.